 iPad Care.
 Each student is responsible for maintaining his/her iPad. iPad batteries must be charged and ready for school daily.
-Only labels or stickers approved by SCGSAH may be applied to the iPad or school-issued protective case. iPad protective cases furnished by the school must be returned with only normal wear and no alterations to avoid a case replacement fee (\$30).
+Only labels or stickers approved by SCGSAH may be applied to the iPad or school-issued protective case. iPad protective cases furnished by the school must be returned with only normal wear and no alterations.

-Malfunctioning or damaged iPads must be reported to the school help desk.
+Malfunctioning or damaged iPads must be reported to the IT Department.
 SCGSAH will facilitate the process for repairing iPads that malfunction.
 Students are responsible for any and all damage to their iPad.
-The cost of any damages beyond those covered by an Optional Protection Plan are the student's responsibility.
-Stolen or lost iPads must be reported within 24 hours to the school help desk and/or the SCGSAH Public Safety Office.
+Stolen or lost iPads must be reported within 24 hours to the IT Department and/or the Public Safety Office.